 Igo Pasta

-Ramen, starters, rice dishes, vegetables, soups, all kinds of xiao longbaos and gyozas… Igo Pasta is that restaurant to go to when you want a complete dining experience.
+Ramen, starters, rice dishes, vegetables, soups, all kinds of xiao longbaos and gyozas… Igo Pasta is the restaurant to go to when you want a complete gastronomic experience.
 Its dishes are varied, hearty and recognized for being that take away always ready to make you happy.

 📍 Calle de Dolores Barranco, 88.